 The dangers of assuming that others have it easier

-I assume that X is easy for them because of something that the universe isn’t giving me.
-All I was doing was whining.
-Wallowing and ruminating over how you think other people have it easier is guaranteed to make you miserable.
+That’s whining.
+That’s assuming.
+That’s ruminating.
+And wallowing and ruminating over how you assume that other people have it easier is guaranteed to make you miserable.
 Trust me.

 • “Getting money must be easy for that author—he has a book out, so he can apply for those grants.”
-Fact: they still has to apply for those super-competitive grants.
+Fact: they still have to apply for those super-competitive grants, still have to pitch those super-competitive articles.

 • “The publishing company must have paid for those headshots, photos, and that website.”
-Fact: publishing companies pay for books to be published.
-Bloggers, entrepreneurs, and 99.99% of authors, pay for their own photos and websites.
+Fact: publishing companies pay for books to be published, but the other expenses are largely up to authors.
+Bloggers, entrepreneurs, and 99% of authors pay for their own photos, websites, social media management, and anything else they put out into the world.

 • “They probably have someone to do their social media.”
 Maybe!
-But hiring and managing people is a time-intensive task.
-When you make enough money to outsource them, you still have to find someone they entrust with content and passwords (!).
+But they still have to pay them.
+Hiring and managing people is a time-intensive task.
+When you make enough money to outsource something, you still have to find someone to entrust with content and passwords (!).
 You’re still entirely responsible for the content.

 • “They know people—they have connections.”
-There is no magic grab bag of contacts you get for reaching a certain level, and connections only get you so far.
-They might open the door, but who you know doesn’t matter if your work sucks.
-(If your work is truly great, no one cares who you know.)
-Resilience is always important, since everyone faces rejection.
+There is no magic grab bag of contacts you get for reaching a certain level; connections only get you so far.
+(A-list actors get offers to throw their hats into the ring and audition for parts.
+As an casting director once reminded me, everyone wants to work with Martin Scorsese.
+So everyone—save, perhaps, for Leonardo DiCaprio—needs to submit an audition.)
+Connections may open the door, but won’t get you hired.
+Everyone faces rejection.
 Even Paul Bloom—a Yale professor, author, public intellectual—has lamented on Twitter that at least half of his submissions to the New York Times opinion section don’t get published.
+Half.
+Resilience is important for everyone.

 • “They don’t have to look for clients—clients find them.”
 Once your talents get recognized, you get more responsibilities and need to manage your time better.
 Expectations about what you can deliver skyrocket, and so does stress.